I want to tell you a story.

 He had no health insurance, no pension.

-On top of all of that…one of his daughters was recently divorced so now he had to financially support his daughter again, as well as his grandchild.
+On top of that…one of his daughters was recently divorced so now he had to financially support his daughter again, as well as his grandchild.

 And yet there he was…breaking up rocks all day long…and then lugging them to other parts of the quarry so that they could be transported throughout Peru to build houses for well-to-do Peruvians.